Slow Cooker Chicken Fajitas

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you serve these crockpot fajitas with low-carb tortillas or over cauliflower rice, this can be a low-carb meal.
+If you serve the Slow Cooker Chicken Fajitas with low-carb tortillas or over cauliflower rice, this can be a low-carb meal.
 If you’re serving this with low-carb or whole wheat tortillas, it would be a great meal for phase 2 or 3 of the original South Beach Diet.
 Just eat the chicken and veggies topped with some cheese without tortillas or rice for stricter low-carb or Keto.

 Find More Recipes Like This One: